yxlin/yxlin.github.io/_docs/fixed-effect-model/one_participant.md

 ```

-_plot_ by default draws posterior log-likelihood, with the option, _start_,
+_plot_ by default drew posterior log-likelihood.
+With the option, _start_,
-to change to a latter start iteration to draw.
+it changed to a latter start iteration to draw.

 ```
 p0 <- plot(fit0)